Parth232004/OrchestrationCore-v3/docs/orchestrator_v3.md

 ## Integration with Seeya's SummaryFlow
 The orchestrator enriches incoming tasks with structured summaries using Seeya's SummaryFlow v3 API.
 Before routing, tasks are processed to extract `summary`, `type`, `intent`, `urgency`, and `entities` (persons, datetime).
 This provides cleaner, structured context for routing and execution.
 Summaries are persisted to the shared `assistant_core.db` summaries table.

+## Integration with Chandresh's EmbedCore
+The orchestrator generates deterministic embeddings for task content using Chandresh's EmbedCore v3.
+Embeddings are created for future use in routing decisions and similarity matching.
+This prepares the system for advanced embedding-based intelligence in task processing.

 ## Database Schema
 - **routing_logs**: task_id, routed_to, status, trace_id, timestamp
 - **decisions**: task_id, score, top_agent, decision, timestamp